-No law or policy exists addressing age in youth access to FP services.
+No law or policy exists addressing age in access to FP services.

 Youth seeking contraceptives continue to face barriers to accessing services because of their age.
-For example, a study in Kenya and Zambia found that less than two-thirds of nurse-midwives agreed that girls in school should have access to FP.
+For example, a study in Kenya and Zambia found that less than twothirds of nurse-midwives agreed that girls in school should have access to FP.6

-In 2010, a WHO expert panel concluded that "the existence of laws and policies that improve adolescents' access to contraceptive information and services, irrespective of marital status and age, can contribute to preventing unwanted pregnancies among this group."
-The 2012 International Conference on Population and Development's Global Youth Forum recommended that governments ensure that their policy landscape removes obstacles to sexual and reproductive health and rights of young people, including age of consent for FP services."8 category.
+In 2010, a WHO expert panel concluded that "the existence of laws and policies that improve adolescents' access to contraceptive information and services, irrespective of marital status and age, can contribute to preventing unwanted pregnancies among this group."7 As mentioned above, the 2012 International Conference on Population and Development's Global Youth Forum recommended that "governments must ensure that international and national laws, regulations, and policies remove obstacles and barriers-including... age of consent for sexual and reproductive services-that infringe on the sexual and reproductive health and rights of adolescents and youth."8

+Countries that explicitly include a provision in their laws or policies that support youth access to FP regardless of age are considered to have a supportive policy environment and are placed in the green category.
 Countries that restrict youth access to FP by defining an age of consent for sexual and RH services are considered to have a restrictive policy environment and are placed in the red category.
 Countries that do not have a policy that supports youth access to FP regardless of age are placed in the gray category.

-Countries that explicitly include a provision in their laws or policies that support youth access to FP regardless of age are considered to have a supportive policy environment and are placed in the green